OlgaStarikova/online-book-store/README.md

 ```

   ***Tutorial video for Swagger using***
-+This video will help you understand what you need to do to log in:
++ This video will help you to understand what you need to do to log in:

 https://github.com/user-attachments/assets/9b209410-33da-451a-8656-c50ed69fd5eb

 Authorization is necessary for getting access to data.

-+For an example of how to make a request, watch this video:
++ This video will help you to make a request:

 https://github.com/user-attachments/assets/19caabe5-7ec2-4904-9d24-59b6823a71f0